smart-data-models/dataModel.SatelliteImagery/EOInstrument/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     swathID:
-      description: 'A text string used to declare the swath ID if available'
+      description: A text string used to declare the swath ID if available
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to EOInstrument.'
+      description: NGSI-LD Entity Type.
+It must be equal to EOInstrument
       enum:
         - EOInstrument
       type: string